GregWells/3402FinalProject/README.md

 # Drone Delivery

 * This repository holds an attempt to apply model-free Reinforcement Learning techniques to optimize product delivery times as detailed in the "Drone Delivery" Kaggle challenge (https://www.kaggle.com/competitions/hashcode-drone-delivery/overview).
+This project is superceded by https://github.com/GregWells/DroneDelivery_v2

 ## Overview